checkly/docs.checklyhq.com/site/content/docs/monitoring/allowlisting.md

 ## Filtering Google Analytics

-You might want to filter Checkly traffic in Google Analytics to prevent Checkly browser checks from skewing your results,
+You might want to filter Checkly traffic in Google Analytics to prevent Checkly browser checks from skewing your results.

 If you are using Google Analytics 4 or newer, Checkly traffic is [already being excluded](https://support.google.com/analytics/answer/9888366?hl=en) as it is recognized as coming from a known bot-traffic source.